Georges Niang: Santa Cruz Warriors (2017–2018)

 On August 16, 2017, Niang signed an Exhibit 10 contract with the Golden State Warriors.
 He was waived by the Warriors on October 14, 2017.
 He subsequently joined the Santa Cruz Warriors as an affiliate player.

 Utah Jazz (2018–2021)

 On January 14, 2018, Niang signed a two-way contract with the Utah Jazz to take up a spot previously held by former college teammate Naz Mitrou-Long.
 Throughout the rest of the season, he split his playing time between the Jazz and their NBA G League affiliate, the Salt Lake City Stars.

 On July 13, 2018, Niang signed a standard contract with the Jazz.

-Niang scored a career high 24 points against the Los Angeles Clippers on April 10, 2019.
-He also notched a 24 point game against the Houston Rockets on May 8, 2021.
+Niang scored a then-career-high 24 points against the Los Angeles Clippers on April 10, 2019.
+He also notched a 24-point game against the Houston Rockets on May 8, 2021.

-Philadelphia 76ers (2021–present)
+Philadelphia 76ers (2021–2023)

-On August 9, 2021, Niang signed a 2-year, $6.7 million contract with the Philadelphia 76ers.
+On August 9, 2021, Niang signed a two-year, $6.7 million contract with the Philadelphia 76ers.
+With the team, he carried over the "Minivan" nickname he maintained in Utah.
+His time with the 76ers accounted for his most sizable role - backing up forward Tobias Harris among others - and points per game to that point in his career.
+Niang had his highest scoring output as a Sixer on April 7, 2023, posting 24 points in a 136-131 overtime win over the Atlanta Hawks on 5-7 shooting from 3.

+Cleveland Cavaliers (2023–2025)

+On July 6, 2023, Niang signed with the Cleveland Cavaliers.
+On January 17, 2024, Niang scored a new career high of 33 points against the Milwaukee Bucks, making 13 of his 14 shots attempts.
+In the 2023-24 NBA season Niang played 82 games, averaging 9.4 points per game.

+Atlanta Hawks (2025)

+On February 6, 2025, Niang, along with Caris LeVert, three second-round picks, and two pick swaps were traded to the Atlanta Hawks in exchange for De'Andre Hunter.

+Return to Utah (2025–present)

+On July 7, 2025, Niang and a future second-round pick were traded to the Boston Celtics in a three-team trade that sent Kristaps Porziņģis and a second-round pick to the Hawks, and Terance Mann and the draft rights to Drake Powell (the 22nd pick in the 2025 NBA draft) to the Brooklyn Nets.
+On August 6, before ever appearing in a game for Boston, Niang was traded back to the Utah Jazz alongside two future second-round draft picks in exchange for RJ Luis Jr. and an $8 million trade exception.
+Niang is considered a great presence in the locker room in Utah and many hope he will have a positive impact on the younger player's in Utah through his leadership.